 Abigail has a special interest in Brexit-related changes and retained EU-law.

-Abigail is trained and registered with the Bar Counsel to act on a Public Access basis
+Abigail is trained and registered with the Bar Council to act on a Public Access basis.

 Abigail has extensive experience and expertise particularly in relation to lung disease arising out of historic asbestos exposure.
 Typical clients suffer from mesothelioma, lung cancer or asbestosis, as a result of historic occupational exposure in heavy industrial settings, such as ship yards and manufacturing industries as long ago as the 1950’s, through to the 1980’s.
 Abigail also has a great deal of expertise in successfully bringing claims for low exposure to asbestos, typically tradesmen such as plumbers and electricians.
 Many of Abigail’s instructions arise out of deaths due to lung disease and usually against a background of complex comorbidities.